bmcinnis/intelligence-squared/README.md

 ## Get Started

 The files *debateData.txt* and *debateResults.txt* include the primary data for all 22 debates.
 Both use the delimiter *#*|*#* (smiley face with earmuffs), the first line of data are the variable headers.
-The following will parse the files into NumPy Arrays, ready for analysis:
+The following will parse the files into NumPy Arrays, ready for analysis (this simple script is in *i2-sample.py*):

 ```python